 This blog post was written by Eileen at Woman in the Hat.
 Thanks for writing it!

-Looking for more information on triple negative breast cancer?
-Get more info here
+Get even more information on triple negative breast cancer here.

 Cancer patients often hear the words: "You're so brave!
 I could never go through that."
 As if we have a choice or are selected based on our bravery.
 I know some are as the pretty-in-pink Wonder Woman who stares the cancer monster in the face, one stiletto heel on its chest with a fist waved in victory.
 That's not me.
 Not to brag, but I'm a wimp.
 Any inner strength I possessed didn't begin to prepare me for hearing the words, "You have breast cancer."
 If I fought a valiant battle, it's not because I was brave; it's because I was scared.